From early 2019, my research began to focus on four key areas.

-Prior to retiring from MSU, I was Professor of Media and Information Policy at MSU, where my research focused on developing my concept of the Fifth Estate, in addition to continuing to work with the UK FCO supported Global Cyber Security Capacity Project, where my work is focused on cultural and social dimensions of cyber security.
+Prior to retiring from MSU, I was Professor of Media and Information Policy at MSU, where my research focused on developing my concept of the Fifth Estate, in addition to continuing to work with the UK FCO supported Global Cyber Security Capacity Project.

 Prior to coming to MSU, my role as Founding Director and Professor of Internet Studies at the OII at the University of Oxford was my most challenging and rewarding collaborative and international research experience.
 The Institute’s Web site provides an excellent overview of the research, collaboration, teaching, and what we coined ‘net-working’, before collaborative network organizations became commonplace. www.oii.ox.ac.uk

 Prior to joining the OII, I pursued research on the social aspects of information and communication technologies at the Annenberg School for Communication and Journalism at the University of Southern California.
-I remain associated with the School as an Emeritus Professor.
+I remain associated with the Annenberg School as an Emeritus Professor at USC.

 While at Annenberg, I took a leave for a Fulbright Scholarship in the UK, and later to serve as National Director of the UK’s Programme on Information and Communication Technologies (PICT) from 1993 to 1996.
 PICT was a social science research programme dedicated to shaping policy and practice, supported primarily by grants from the Economic and Social Research Council of Britain to six university research centres, at Brunel, Edinburgh, Newcastle, Sussex, Westminster,and the University of Manchester Institute of Science and Technology. http://www-rcf.usc.edu/~wdutton/pict.htm